 If you cut your teeth in construction on the west coast then you probably never thought twice about your first circular saw purchase.
 It was a blade-left worm drive.
 Conversely, those folks that apprenticed east of the Mississippi most likely learned their craft with a direct driver (side-winder) saw.
 Given these professional preferences, it shouldn't be surprising that they have trickled down to the DIY folks.
 There is plenty of speculation, and not a small amount of ribbing, for the reasons this split took hold.
 However, these distinctions have begun to fade as the development of dependable cordless direct drive circular saws are breaking down this long-standing convention.

 While worm drives do offer the user a narrower profile and a longer reach due to the position of the motor and handle, the claims of greater torque for demanding cuts no longer carries as much weight.
-Many of the modern cordless direct drive saws can handle the full depth plunge cuts, hardwoods and thick sheeting that were previously the domain of plug-in worm drive saws.
-Moreover, cordless direct drive saws are a fraction of the weight of worm drives, and you don't have the extension cord further weighing you down.
+Many of the modern cordless direct drive saws can handle full depth the plunge cuts, hardwoods, and thick sheeting that were previously the domain of plug-in worm drive saws.
+Moreover, cordless direct drive saws are a fraction of the weight of worm drives, and you don't have the extension cord tying you down.
 For these reasons, many dyed in the wool worm drive users are rethinking their options.

 Anatomy of a Cordless Circular Saw

 For those readers who are new to the nomenclature of circular saws, the following is a list of terms that will make discussions of saws easy to follow.

 - Arbor: the shaft extending from the saw motor and that the blade is mounted.

 - Bevel/ cutting angle adjustment knob: the set screw that releases/ secures the bevel of the shoe.
 Many saws use a lever instead of a knob.